riskstrategy-art/Risk-Strategy/TESTING_PROFILES.md

 *   **Risk Perspective:** Views risk management not just as a compliance checkbox but as a potential strategic advantage.
 She is most concerned with emerging risks like cybersecurity, AI disruption, talent retention, and reputational damage.
 *   **Goals for the App:**
     *   To get a very quick, high-level snapshot of where her company stands without getting bogged down in jargon.
-    *   To see if the AI-generated advice offers genuinely insightful, forward-looking strategies beyond generic best practices.
+    *   To see if the generated advice offers genuinely insightful, forward-looking strategies beyond generic best practices.
     *   She will likely use the **Executive Assessment**.
 *   **Testing Focus:**
     *   Does the app feel fast, intuitive, and respectful of her limited time?
     *   Is the language and tone appropriate for a C-suite executive?
-    *   Are the results and AI guidance actionable and strategically relevant?
+    *   Are the results and strategic guidance actionable and strategically relevant?
     *   How does it look and feel on her high-end smartphone?

 ---